-- Fatalities in this age group comprise 17% of total fatalities registered for the same 3-yr period which totalized 868. - Gender data analysis for youth traffic fatalities for the three-year period shows an average of 80% of male fatalities and 20% female fatalities. - Among this group, the subgroup of 21-24 years old comprise 63% of total youth fatalities. - For the three-year period, 73% of youth traffic fatalities occurred at nighttime from 6:00PM to 6:00AM.
-Nighttime continues to be a dangerous period for young drivers and other road users. - Twenty-two (22%) percent, or 1 of every 5 young adults drivers, were alcohol impaired. - Weekends from Friday to Sunday registered most young drivers fatalities with 62%. - Every month of the year registered traffic fatalities among the young drivers, but some peaks are noticed in June and August. - 73% of drivers and passengers were unrestrained at crash time. - 50% of young motorcycle riders killed were un-helmeted.
+- Fatalities in this age group comprise 17% of total fatalities registered for the same 3-yr period which totalized 868. - Sender data analysis for youth traffic fatalities for the three-year period shows an average of 80% of male fatalities and 20% female fatalities. - Among this group, the subgroup of 21-24 years old comprise 63% of total youth fatalities. - For the three-year period, 73% of youth traffic fatalities occurred at nighttime from 6:00PM to 6:00AM.
+Nighttime continues to be a dangerous period for young drivers and other road users. - Twenty-two (22%) percent, or 1 of every 5 young adults drivers, were alcohol impaired. - Weekends from Friday to Sunday registered most young drivers fatalities with 62%. - Every month of the year registered traffic fatalities among the young drivers, but some peaks are noticed in June and August. - \$ 73% of drivers and passengers were unrestrained at crash time. - ⋄ 70% of young motorcycle 'riders killed were un-helmeted.

-- 48% of traffic fatalities also presented speeding as a contributing factor for the crash. - ✤ Three young drivers killed tested positive for drugs. - According to the USA Census Bureau 2020, people ages 15 to 24 represent the 13.4% of total Puerto Rico's Population.
+- Three young drivers killed tested positive for drugs. - According to the USA Census Bureau 2020, people ages 15 to 24 represent the 13.4% of total Puerto Rico's Population.